-Exclusive: BlackBerry board rejected proposals to break up company - sources
+EXCLUSIVE: BlackBerry board rejected proposals to break up company - sources

 Microsoft and Apple had both expressed interest in BlackBerry's intellectual property and patents, a source briefed on the matter told Reuters.
 In 2011, the three companies had teamed up with others to buy patents from bankrupt Canadian telecoms company Nortel.

-BlackBerry had also held discussions with Cisco Systems Inc, Google Inc and Chinese computer maker Lenovo, among others, about selling all, or parts of itself, Reuters previously reported.
+BlackBerry had also held discussions with Cisco Systems Inc (CSCO.O), Google Inc (GOOG.O) and Chinese computer maker Lenovo, among others, about selling all, or parts of itself, Reuters previously reported.

 A BlackBerry spokeswoman declined to comment on the board's deliberations, and it is not known what specific proposals were rejected by directors during the company's three-month-long review of strategic options.
 Microsoft, Apple and the other tech companies have all declined to comment on the matter.

-BlackBerry stunned investors on Monday by abandoning plans to sell itself, naming a new interim chief executive, and announcing an $1 billion convertible notes issue to a group of investors including its largest shareholder Fairfax Financial Holdings, Canso Investment Counsel, Mackenzie Financial, Markel Corp, Qatar Holding and Brookfield Asset Management.
+BlackBerry stunned investors on Monday by abandoning plans to sell itself, naming a new interim chief executive, and announcing an $1 billion convertible notes issue to a group of investors including its largest shareholder Fairfax Financial Holdings (FFH.TO), Canso Investment Counsel, Mackenzie Financial, Markel Corp (MKL.N), Qatar Holding and Brookfield Asset Management (BAMa.TO).

 BlackBerry shares fell 16 percent on the news as investors fretted the company may have missed an opportunity to deliver shareholder value.